dwief-usgs/xstrm/README.rst

 * NHDPlus: The National Hydrography Dataset Plus network is commonly used to represent streams in the United States.
 There are several versions of this dataset, each having slightly different schemas.

-* Downstream implementation: Building a relationship between a segment and all (downstream) segments that recieve flow from the segment of interest.
+* Downstream implementation: Building a relationship between a segment and all (downstream) segments that receive flow from the segment of interest.

 * Upstream implementation: Building a relationship between a segment and all (upstream) segments that flow to the segment of interest.